Political integration of India: Secessionism and sub-nationalism

-Separatist movements also exist in two other former princely states located in Northeast India— Tripura and Manipur, though insurgency in Tripura has been crushed and Manipur has also been peaceful.
+Separatist movements also exist in two other former princely states located in Northeast India— Tripura and Manipur, though insurgency in Tripura has been crushed the insurgency in Manipur continues on.
 However, these separatist movements are generally treated by scholars as being part of the broader problem of insurgencies in North-east India, rather being a result of specific problems in integrating the princely states into India, as the Kashmir problem is and, in particular, to reflect the failure of the Government of India to adequately address the aspirations of tribal groups in the Northeast, or to tackle the tensions arising from the immigration of people from other parts of India to the north-eastern areas.

 The integration of former princely states with other provinces to form new states has also given rise to some issues.
 The Telangana region, comprising the Telugu-speaking districts of the former Hyderabad State, were in many ways different from the Telugu-speaking areas of British India with which they were merged.
 In recognition of these differences, the States Reorganisation Commission originally recommended that Telangana be created as a separate state, rather than as part of a broader Telugu-speaking entity.
 This recommendation was rejected by the Government of India, and Telangana was merged into Andhra Pradesh.
 The result was the emergence in the 1960s of a movement demanding a separate Telangana state.
 The demand has been accepted by the Union Government, leading to formation of Telangana as the 29th state of India in June 2014.
 A similar movement, although less strong, exists in the Vidarbha region of Maharashtra, which consists of the former Nagpur state and the Berar region of the former Hyderabad state.